• Home

 As stated earlier, each faculty member is expected to submit a self-evaluation with all relevant supporting documentation, and the Chair may add other relevant documents, informing the faculty member of the nature and quantity of such documents.
 In response to the Faculty Evaluation Board’s evaluation, a faculty member may provide further documentation and comments.
 In case of disagreement with the evaluation, the faculty member may appeal for reconsideration to the Faculty Evaluation Board.

-If a faculty member has been informed that his/her performance still fails to meet academic responsibilities, the faculty member may request a review by the Office of the Dean of the College.
+If a faculty member has been informed that their performance still fails to meet academic responsibilities, the faculty member may request a review by the Office of the Dean of the College.

 Department chairs shall consult annually with the dean, and the dean shall consult annually with the Provost on the progress of any faculty member who fails within this category of failure to meet academic responsibilities.